-It’s Opening Day for Major League Baseball, so we’re marking the occasion with a fun gallery of photos of the birds commemorated by North American professional sports teams.
+This post, originally published on Major League Baseball’s Opening Day 2019, features a fun gallery of photos of the birds commemorated by North American professional sports teams.
 It would be a pretty brief gallery if we stuck to baseball, since only three MLB teams qualify for this list.
-So we’re also recognizing teams from the NFL, NBA, and NHL.
+So we’re also recognizing teams from the NFL, NBA, and NHL — 11 species in all that inspired the names of 12 teams.
 The photos are from our Reader Galleries.

 One of our most beloved, common, and stunning backyard songbirds is the namesake of MLB's St. Louis Cardinals and the NFL's Arizona Cardinals.
 The funny thing is that even though the bird features prominently on both teams' uniforms and logos, the name of each team began with the color cardinal red.
 In 1899, the baseball team's socks were said to be a "lovely shade of cardinal," so a local sportswriter started referring to the team as the Cardinals, the fans loved it, and the franchise officially adopted the name in 1900.